KingAnointing/blog.KingAnointingX/blog/2022-12-18-container-images-sign-for-trust-assurance.md

 cosign verify --key cosign.pub ttl.sh/signed-test-960c8cb:1h | jq
 ```

-if the public key is ours, then the verification should go through, and you should see a result similar to this.
+if the public key is yours, then the verification should go through, and you should see a result similar to this.

 <picture>
   <source type="image/webp" srcset={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/verify-signed-images.webp`} alt="verify-signed-images"/>